Is the IELTS test completed in one day?

 Does the Listening tape provide instructions and pauses?

 Yes.
 At the beginning, you hear instructions and a sample question.
-Then you read section 1 questions, listen to section 1 and answer the questions.
+Then you read the questions in section 1, listen to section 1 and answer the questions.
 The same procedure follows for sections 2, 3 and 4.
-In the final 10 minutes, you transfer your answers onto the answer sheet.
+In the final 10 minutes, you will transfer your answers onto the answer sheet.

 Is there a similar period of 10 minutes in the Reading test to transfer answer?